GuicedEE/GuicedInjection/README.md

 # GuiceInjection

+Guice Injection allows you to access multiple Guice Binders and Modules across separate archives.
+Allowing you to configure your applications with injection from multiple dependencies.

+Servlets, EJB's, and Stand-Alone is supported.
+Requires JDK 8.
+Tested on TomEE, Tomcat8, Glassfish4, Payara, JBoss5, WildFly.

+Current development includes support for MicroProfile Services cross spectrum.

+Finally inject across multiple JARS inside of EAR's and WAR's.
+Separate your service finder for simple testing, with the full power of Guice on your fingertips!

-Finally inject across multiple JARS inside of EAR's and WAR's A java Guice Assistant that allows you to perform binding in multiple JAR's using org.reflections.
+A java Guice Assistant that allows you to perform multiple and dynamic binding, using org.reflections.

-Currently only the Guice default binder and Guice Servlet binder are accessible, Has a gzip and caching filter for sites which is always nice

-Use like
+Most Basic Usage Example
 ```
-public class JWebSwingSiteBinder extends GuiceSiteBinder

 public class CustomerBinderJar1 extends GuiceDefaultBinder
 {
     @Override